Oregon: Tourism and entertainment

 Tourism is also a strong industry in the state.
 Tourism is centered on the state's natural features – mountains, forests, waterfalls, rivers, beaches and lakes, including Crater Lake National Park, Multnomah Falls, the Painted Hills, the Deschutes River, and the Oregon Caves.
 Mount Hood and Mount Bachelor also draw visitors year-round for skiing and other snow activities.

-Portland is home to the Oregon Museum of Science and Industry, the Portland Art Museum, and the Oregon Zoo, which is the oldest zoo west of the Mississippi River.
-The International Rose Test Garden is another prominent attraction in the city.
-Portland has also been named the best city in the world for street food by several publications, including the U.S. News & World Report and CNN.
 Oregon is home to many breweries, and Portland has the largest number of breweries of any city in the world.

 Hells Canyon is one of the largest canyons in the United States.

 The state's coastal region produces significant tourism as well.
 The Oregon Coast Aquarium comprises 23 acre along Yaquina Bay in Newport, and was also home to Keiko the orca whale.
 It has been noted as one of the top ten aquariums in North America.
 Fort Clatsop in Warrenton features a replica of Lewis and Clark's encampment at the mouth of the Columbia River in 1805.
 The Sea Lion Caves in Florence are the largest system of sea caverns in the U.S., and also attract many visitors.